 If you’ve never heard about Wairarapa, it’s time to get to know this tranquil region of New Zealand a bit closer.
 It occupies the south-eastern part of the North Island and contains three main sub-regions, Martinborough, Gladstone and Masterton.
 There are plenty of marvelous places to discover and activities to enjoy.
+But before you decide to visit New Zealand check the essential packing list for it!

 The ideal way to explore the attractive destination is by car, because it offers an amazing scenic drive from Wellington.
 I was lucky to get to know John, who owns and operates Capital Personolised Tours company and offers a great selection of journeys throughout the best spots and surroundings of Wellington.
 John took me for the entire day to explore the gems of Wairarapa.
 The best about traveling with Cap Tours is that it does personalised trip in smaller groups, so you don’t need to hurry up if you would like to enjoy picturesque views without time pressure.
 Nevertheless John’s company is flexible and also provides tours for groups up to 12 people!